 - You’ll want to upgrade some parts pretty quickly

 Commuters have different needs when it comes to their bikes.
 You’re relying on your bicycle to get you to work and back home consistently.
-This means you want to get a bike that’s going to be able to offer you a smooth ride and a reliable one.
+This means you need a bike that offers you a smooth and reliable ride.

-This bike delivers on both those fronts while still giving you plenty of opportunity to use it to exercise or go on long bike rides.
+This bike provides a decent ride for commuters while also giving you plenty of opportunity to use it to exercise or go on long bike rides.

 The overall design of this bike is solid, and it’s ideal for cyclists looking to break out into a new riding style.
-If you have been commuting for a while, but you’re looking to get more into the sports side of cycling, this could be the bike for you.
+If you have been commuting for a while but are looking to get more into the sports side of cycling, this could be the bike for you.

 - Steel forks are going to last a long time

 - 32-hole double-walled alloy rimmed tires